Hyperglycemic Hyperosmolar State (HHS)

 Differential Diagnosis

-The differential diagnosis of HHS includes DKA with concomitant hyperosmolality, coma due to a primary neurologic condition, hepatic or uremic coma (or other metabolic coma), poisoning or drug intoxication, and dehydration secondary to other causes (eg, diabetes insipidus, excessive use of diuretics).
+The differential diagnosis of HHS includes DKA with concomitant hyperosmolality, coma due to a primary neurologic condition, hepatic or uremic coma (or other metabolic coma), poisoning or drug intoxication, and dehydration secondary to other causes (eg, vasopressin disorders [previously known as diabetes insipidus], excessive use of diuretics).

 TreatmentTop